dholiavko/selenium/README.md

 # Selenium for Eclipse.
-The purpose of this project is to open Gmail in FireFox.
+The purpose of this project is store info about Selenium.